 Want to help the world suck a little less?
 It’s as simple as saying no to a straw!
 They are made from a petroleum byproduct (polypropylene) which is difficult for the earth to digest.
 Next comes the coloured dies, manufacturing and shipping - you end up with a highly polluting product.
 On top of this, straws are very lightweight and buoyant, making it easy for them to float down our waterways.
 Let’s all choose to refuse!

-→ Fun Fact: Plastic can take anywhere from 500-1000 years to degrade.
+→ Did you know?
+Plastic can take anywhere from 500-1000 years to degrade.
 This means that a straw used for minutes has a life well beyond your drink.